spyglassventures/ENS_Snap/README.md

 The script then creates the payload for a Push Channel and executes a Javascript file, so subscribed users get the information about the upcoming Snap (register the domain) in their inbox / phone notification.

+This benefits all ENS collectors that no longer have to check over and over again, if an ENS domain has been expended.

 ## Requirements